Upright sleeping is typically easier said than done. If you cringe at the thought of snoozing on an airplane or a long car ride, you're not alone.

 Find a Good Chair

-The right chair should help you avoid discomfort as you sleep sitting up.
-There are several key features to look for, though.
+For those who sleep sitting up, the right chair should help you avoid discomfort.
+Keep in mind, there are several key features to look for.

 First, make sure the seat has adequate lumbar support to keep your lower back in alignment.
-Secondly, choose an ergonomic chair, which is specially designed to provide optimum comfort.
+Secondly, choose an ergonomic chair, which is specially designed to provide optimal comfort.

-Not only should you practice good posture while awake, but you should also adhere to it while sleeping – especially if you’re resting in a seated position.
+Not only should you practice good posture while awake, but posture is important while sleeping as well— especially if you’re resting in a seated position.

 To achieve the best posture, put your feet flat on the floor, square with your knees.
 Next, roll your shoulders back and position yourself so that your feet, hips, and knees are all facing forward.
 The goal here is to keep your body in proper alignment.